 Promotional items have been one of the oldest methods of brand promotion, but not everyone is doing it right.
 Businesses, be it startups or established companies, can reap the benefits of employing promotional items in their marketing ventures.
-Here are ten ways to use promotional products to market your business.
+Here are

 Sometimes personalizing the item for the client makes more sense.
 Putting a good customer’s name on a ballpoint pen, water bottle, or reusable shopping bag ensures they will use it – and tell others where they got it.
 A small company logo is OK; make sure the customer’s identification is prominent.